hord-brayden/Deigner/README.md

-# 🕵️‍♂️ Deigner - The Over-Engineered Ad Inspector
+# 🕵️‍♂️ Deigner - The Over-Engineered, Under-Coded Ad Inspector

 A basic bid examination tool for exploring marketing calls and requests, makes a popup on the page where it's launched, and is built to inform and advise.